billbill789789/E-Reader/README.md

 2. click Read button on the bottom of magzines to start to read.

 # How to build this app
-npm install
+npm install,
-ionic cordova build android --prod ionic cordova build ios --prod
+ionic cordova build android --prod, ionic cordova build ios --prod